Skip to content

 Open Node Graph button

-or by accessing the View -> Open Tab -> Graph View menu.
+You can also use the View -> Open Tab -> Graph View menu to access the node graph.

 What are Nodes?